positron-solutions/dslide/README.md

 Version 0.5.5 👷 Subscribe to Positron's [YouTube](https://www.youtube.com/@Positron-gv7do) for updates and related demonstrations.

--   Useable
+-   Still pre-1.0.
+See the [version 1.0 feature roadmap](https://github.com/positron-solutions/dslide/issues/20).
 -   Expect markup to become easier as affiliated keywords are adopted.
 Will attempt to not break options that currently work.
-See release notes.
+See release notes when updating.
 -   Accepting PR's and issue reports.
-Read the manual section on hacking.
+Read the manual section on [hacking](#org8135b06)
 -   Some behaviors may be advertised as working already when they are only 90% implemented.
-I have no idea what you want. **File issues**.
+I have no idea what you want.
+File issues.

 # Installation